 Using a small vessel, tea is brewed in concentrated amounts.
 This way, we can extract the full spectrum of the tea's properties.
-We can add hot water to the same tea leaves multiple times.
-With superior teas, it can even be up to 13 times.
+We can add hot water to the same tea leaves multiple times before the tea will lose flavor.
 Taste each tea brew independently to discern the changes in flavor.
 Tea drinkers can appreciate the evolving stages of tea.
 This method also maximizes the quantity of brewed tea from each serving of tea leaves.

 Gaiwan is the central part of Gong Fu Cha, used for infusing tea leaves.
-It consists of the bowl, lid, and saucer.
-A gaiwan is good to warm up tea, smell the aroma, and observe the tea leaves unfurling.
+It consists of a bowl, lid, and saucer.
+A gaiwan is good for warming up tea, smelling the aroma, and observing the tea leaves unfurling.

-Because of its good heat preservation qualities, this gaiwan is great for brewing teas that need higher water temperature, such as black (red) teas, pu-erh, and oolong.
+Because of its good heat preservation qualities, this gaiwan is excellent for brewing teas that need higher water temperature, such as black (red) teas, pu-erh, and oolong.

-Pour tea from the Cha Hai into the aroma cup.
+How to use: Pour tea from the Cha Hai into the aroma cup.
 Cover the aroma cup with the tasting cup.
-Slightly pressing both cups together with the thumb and index fingers of one hand, flip the cups over so that the aroma cup is now on top.
-Slowly lift the aroma cup.
-Enjoy its smell before taking a sip of the delicious tea.
+Slightly pressing both cups with one hand's thumb and index fingers, flip the cups over so that the aroma cup is now on top.
+Slowly lift the aroma cup, and enjoy its smell before taking a sip of the delicious tea.

 What is in the set:

 - Yixing ZiSha Gaiwan (Zi Ni) (120ml)